fbpx

 I find Faerman and Dr. Spiegel’s research on perseveration particularly intriguing, especially when considering how difficult it can be for people to let go of deeply ingrained beliefs and practices when they have regressed to experiences where they had been implanted with alien technology.

-So, from a spiritual viewpoint, my perspective is that hypnosis can also be seen as a journey inward, where the usual boundaries of our thinking soften, allowing us to connect with deeper, more flexible aspects of our consciousness.
+From a spiritual viewpoint, my perspective is that hypnosis can also be seen as a journey inward, where the usual boundaries of our thinking soften, allowing us to connect with deeper, more flexible aspects of our consciousness.
 It’s like opening a door to a different realm within our minds, where the usual rules don’t apply and new possibilities can emerge.

 Check out the full scientific article here: https://www.apa.org/monitor/2024/04/science-of-hypnosis